Aleksi Campagne: Acting

 In 2017, he played a wedding violinist in one episode of the Quebecois TV show Les Pays d'en Haut.

 Education

-Aleksi studied classical and jazz violin at McGill University.
-He was also a student of the late jazz violin legend Didier Lockwood (himself a student of Stéphane Grappelli) in Paris for two years.
+Aleksi Campagne attended the École de musique Vincent-d'Indy, which he represented at the 2012 national final of Cégeps en spectacle.
+He studied classical and jazz violin at McGill University.
+He was also a student of the late jazz violin legend Didier Lockwood (himself a student of Stéphane Grappelli) at the Centre des Musiques Didier Lockwood in Paris for two years.

 Personal life

 Aleksi Campagne is the son of folk musicians Connie Kaldor and Paul Campagne.
+He is also the nephew of musicians Carmen Campagne, Michelle Campagne and Suzanne Campagne.